brink-daniel/ssms-object-explorer-menu/README.md

 ## Compatibility

-This extension has been tested and used with **SQL Server Management Studio 19.1, 19.2 and 19.3**.
+This extension has been tested and used with **SQL Server Management Studio 20.0**.

 You can download the latest version of SSMS for free from [Microsoft](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms).